rqsrdco/Android-for-Python/Android-for-Python-Users/README.md

 Android restricts access to many features.
 An app must declare the permissions it requires.
 There are two different declarations, manifest and user.
 User permissions are a subset of manifest permissions.

 Manifest permissions are declared in the buildozer.spec file.
 Common examples are  CAMERA, INTERNET, READ_EXTERNAL_STORAGE, RECORD_AUDIO.
 The [full list is](https://developer.android.com/reference/android/Manifest.permission).
 Apps that scan Bluetooth or scan Wifi may require multiple permissions.
 In general you must research the permissions needed, resist the temptation to blindly guess.

-WRITE_EXTERNAL_STORAGE is never required as of api = 30.
+Python for Android always enables manifest WRITE_EXTERNAL_STORAGE permission.
+WRITE_EXTERNAL_STORAGE implies READ_EXTERNAL_STORAGE.
+[WRITE_EXTERNAL_STORAGE is never required](https://developer.android.com/training/data-storage#permissions) for devices running api >= 30.

 Any app manifest permission documented in that list as having "Protection level: dangerous" additionally require a user permission.
 The four listed above are all "dangerous".
 User permissions generate the dialog that Android apps present to the user.
 In a Kivy App this must be called from the `build()` method using `request_permissions()` which is part of the `android.permissions` package.